 The Bolton Fair and our non-profit partner, The Lost Arts Collaborative need your help in identifying lost art artisans, practitioners, performers, reenactors, educational guilds, and other similar organizations.
 This will enable us to showcase our most valuable cultural heritage assets to our fairgoers.

-If you are an artisans or practitioners and would like to demonstrate your craft at the Bolton Fair, we want to hear from you.
+If you are an artisan or practitioner and would like to demonstrate your craft at the Bolton Fair, we want to hear from you.
 We will work with all exhibitors to explain our requirements regarding the categorization of works of art, crafts, demonstrations, exhibits, products and merchandise in order to maintain and sustain a high level of professionalism and authenticity.
-The Bolton Fair, Inc. and The Lost Arts Collaborative reserve the right to make appraisals (and final judgments) to the best of our organizational abilities in order to screen products, demonstrations, exhibitions, educational curricula, etc. Please send us your information through the online contact form and we will get back to you as soon as possible.
+The Bolton Fair, Inc. and The Lost Arts Collaborative reserve the right to make appraisals (and final judgments) to the best of our organizational abilities in order to screen products, demonstrations, exhibitions, educational curricula, etc.

-If you know of anyone that we should reach out and contact, we want to hear from you as well.
-Please send us the information through the online contact form.
+If you consider yourself to fall into a category described above, or know of anyone that we should reach out and contact - we would love to hear from you!